 2.3.3 G-computation

 We estimated MCs with the parametric g-formula, a method of standardization.
+The parametric g-formula has some advantages over traditional regression approaches, even in the point-exposure scenario.
+First, assuming that the identifiability conditions hold, it allows to estimate causal effects in complex scenarios, including dynamic treatment regimes and non-linear relationships (Robins et al., 2004).
+Second, it allows to flexibly simulate counterfactual scenarios under different exposure regimes.
+Lastly, by directly computing expected outcomes under specific interventions, it provides estimates that are easier to interpret.

-The parametric g-formula involves the following steps: 1) fit a outcome model including both exposure and covariates, and balancing weights (Smith et al., 2022); 2) create two counterfactual datasets identical to the original one but with the exposures shifted according to a user-specified dynamic intervention set by a deterministic function of the observed exposure levels; 3) use the outcome model to compute adjusted predictions in the two counterfactual datasets; 4) compute the difference between the means of the adjusted predictions in the counterfactual datasets.
+The parametric g-formula involves the following steps: 1) fit a weighted outcome model including both exposure and covariates, with balancing weights estimated from the nuisance exposure models (Smith et al., 2022); 2) create two counterfactual datasets identical to the original one but with the exposures shifted according to a user-specified dynamic intervention set by a deterministic function of the observed exposure levels; 3) use the outcome model to compute adjusted predictions in the two counterfactual datasets; 4) compute the difference between the means of the adjusted predictions in the counterfactual datasets.
 The causal parameter of interest was thus specified as the difference between the expected value of the outcomes in the counterfactual datasets under the shifted exposure levels d1 and d2 specified below: EYd1 - EYd2.
 For this parameter to be identified, the usual causal identifiability conditions (no unmeasured confounding, positivity, and consistency) are required.
 Since these conditions are likely not satisfied, we focused on the estimation of a statistical estimand that is as close as possible to the causal parameter of interest.

 We fit the outcome model using the glm function and a Gaussian family with identity link from base R. The exposure variable was modeled using natural cubic splines with 3 degrees of freedom, to more flexibly capture the average dose-response function (ADRF).